Why you have to date the Nice Guy

-- Are clear about what kind of relationship they’re into: no ‘hmmm I’m really just into exploring myself right now…’ self indulgent BS.
+- Are clear about what kind of relationship they’re into.
+No ‘hmmm I’m really just into exploring myself right now…’ self-indulgent BS.

 You know he would always try to communicate with you, respect your wishes and support you but unfortunately that’s not really doing it for you.

 So you like the ‘sexy’ guy instead.
-Trust me, I feel you girl, I think I’ve dated them all: dominant CEO types, irresponsible artists, six packed footballers and everything in-between.
+Trust me, I feel you girl, I think I’ve dated them all.
+Dominant CEO types, irresponsible artists, six-packed footballers and everything in-between.
 The problem is that if I look at it the qualities that these guys bought to the table did NOT align with my life goals.

-- Guys who were too flakey and disrespected my time (hello – whilst you were dicking around about whether to see me I could have written a great blog!)
+- Guys who were too flakey and disrespected my time. (hello – whilst you were dicking around about whether to see me I could have written a great blog!)

-- Guys who were critical that I wasn’t spontaneous when I wouldn’t cancel work to be with them
+- Guys who were critical that I wasn’t spontaneous when I wouldn’t cancel work to be with them.

 - And (worst of all) hypocritical high-powered guys looking for a Stepford Wife not an equal.
 The kind where he is decisive and you’re domineering etc.

 I am the first woman to get annoyed if people brand women who have career goals as ‘bossy’, ‘domineering’ or generally unfeminine.
-In fact it makes me really angry.
+In fact, it makes me really angry.

-But why I’m telling you that you have to date the Nice Guy is because if we want men who are more supportive and collaborative when it comes to our non-dating life goals we need to start praising the qualities these guys bring to the table.
+But why I’m telling you that you have to date the Nice Guy is because if we want men who are more supportive and collaborative when it comes to the non-dating life goals we need to start praising the qualities these guys bring to the table.

-Sure you may think a challenging guy is hot but how helpful is that when you’re upset that you had a fight and can’t concentrate on that deadline?
-Likewise you may like how he keeps you guessing and love going on whirlwind adventures with him, until you give him all your time & energy and have nothing left to crack on with your work.
+Sure you may think a challenging guy is hot.
+But how helpful is that when you’re upset that you had a fight and can’t concentrate on that deadline?
+Likewise, you may like how he keeps you guessing and love going on whirlwind adventures with him until you give him all your time & energy and have nothing left to crack on with your work.

-Yes guys that are assertive, go getting, ‘I want you now’, and give mixed signals can be sexy.
+Yes guys that are assertive, go-getting, ‘I want you now’, and give mixed signals can be sexy.
 They can in many ways fit the bill of what we expect a real ‘man’ to be like.
 But as he calls the shots, you may find that unless you’re okay to go along with all of them that you get left behind.

-If you see yourself in an equal partnership with a man who is going to pitch in to help you out when you need it too I am going to advocate that you should date the nice guy,
+If you see yourself in an equal partnership with a man who is going to pitch in to help you out when you need it too I am going to advocate that you should date the nice guy.

-So if you want to get on with your LIFE and have a great guy; if you believe that love isn’t all about him it’s about you both as a TEAM re-evaluate how you feel about a dating the Nice Guy.
+So if you want to get on with your LIFE and have a great guy; if you believe that love isn’t all about him it’s about you both as a TEAM re-evaluate how you feel about dating the Nice Guy.

-(and in the mean time ‘hey Sexy!’ to all the Nice Guys out there)
+(and in the meantime ‘hey Sexy!’ to all the Nice Guys out there)